 withRecoveryprimitive parser was added.
 This allows to recover from parsing errors “on-the-fly” and continue parsing.
 The errors are not lost, you can get them when parsing is finished or even ignore.
 Read how to use it in our tutorial.

 We will continue to polish the project.
 I’m still enthusiastic and thankful to all people who propose new ideas.
 Version 5 will be incompatible in some things, but switching will be trivial.
 And here is a list of changes that are planned (it will grow and change, of course):

 Improved error messages for indentation-sensitive parsers.
-Instead of “incorrect indentation” phrase, errors will indicate if it’s too small or excessive and if precise required indentation is known, it will be displayed, like “incorrect indentation (needed 5, but got 7)”.
+Instead of “incorrect indentation” phrase, errors will indicate if it’s too small or excessive and if precise required indentation is known, it will be displayed, like “incorrect indentation (expected 5, but got 7)”.

-Above-mentioned line-folds will be implemented.
+The above-mentioned line-folds will be implemented.

 Functions to advance textual position for given token will be moved from arguments of

 These functions will be so flexible that users who wish to parse streams of tokens produced by

 happywill have no trouble at all with “syncing” of error positions or anything else.

 Support for include files.
 When advancing error position it will be possible to “switch context” to another file and back.
 When parse errors are reported, stack of files will be shown.
 How this will affect performance needs to be analyzed.

 Better typing may happen with more active use of semigroups and